paneldata/soep-long/metadata/study.md

 of our SOEP data release.

-In the top-level (or root) directory of our data release, you will find all of the datasets provided up to now with SOEPlong (pl, ppfadl, etc.) as well as all of the additional datasets formerly provided only in our classic “wide” format (biographical or spell data such as bioparen, artkalen, etc.).
+In the top-level (or root) directory of our data release, you will find all of the datasets provided up to now with SOEPlong (pl, ppfadl/ppathl, etc.) as well as all of the additional datasets formerly provided only in our classic “wide” format (biographical or spell data such as bioparen, artkalen, etc.).
 **All of the data in the main SOEP-Core study are therefore contained in the